ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       pricing, quality and delivery schedules are commercially acceptable.
 In her spare time Susan enjoys travelling and has practised yoga for 33 years!
+  - name: Amanda Freeman
+    jobtitle: Accounts Manager
+    bio: >-
+      Amanda is a qualified and committed Accounts professional who has been a valuable member of our team since she joined 10 years ago.
+With a wealth of knowledge and experience in Accounting, Amanda is responsible for all financial transactions and reporting on monthly P & L's.

+      When Amanda isn't focusing on finance, she enjoys gardening and decorating her beautiful home!
+    image: /img/amanda-freeman.jpg
+    interests:
+      - decorating
+      - gardening
   - name: John Waterworth
     jobtitle: Sales Manager
     bio: John has worked in the electrical industry for 40 years and is extremely